 That's the plan.
 That's what Marcos promises me and a group of about twelve other people.
 It starts off well.
 The van we take from Tijuana to the border has tiny windows, but the view... the desert!
 We travel all day long.
-And when the sun finally sets on the desert horizon it coats the clouds and sky in this beautiful orange, and it all becomes one... clouds and sand all glimmering golden under the light... your naked eye and a whole fucking galaxy just outside this van.
+And when the sun finally sets on the desert horizon it coats the clouds and sky in this beautiful orange, and it all becomes one...

+...clouds and sand all glimmering golden under the light...

 It reminds me of the beaches in Rio during summer, when the sun rises over the ocean even before 6AM, the city already coming to life, millions of people crammed into buses making long journeys to jobs they hate.
-I remember pressing my head against those large bus windows, feeling the cool glass warm up under the heat of those first rays, watching the light turn the waves golden as they crashed over the white sand, the foam and the clouds mirrored images...
-It was the only time the city was quiet.
-There's something about the sun rising or setting that makes you just shut up and watch.
-It's a new day beginning or coming to an end.
-Like all miracles, it demands silence.
+I remember pressing my head against those large bus windows, feeling the cool glass warm up under the heat of those first rays, watching the light turn the waves golden as they crashed over the white sand...
+It was the only time the city was silent.